 In most cases, the risks of using screenshots are low.
 It is unlikely that someone will take action against you for publishing an image of their Tweet.
 If you publish a screenshot of content which has a financial value (e.g. a paid-for e-book or paid-for stock photo), it’s more likely you’ll get in trouble.
 However, being low risk doesn’t mean it is necessarily good academic practice in the online environment.

 This post helps you to improve your understanding and skills by exploring some of the issues and risks on deciding whether to use screenshots and how to use them well.
 You will learn most through practice; try some of these by engaging with the activities in the Topic posts or just publishing your ideas to Medium.
 You can always check with the course tutors for feedback and advice.

 Why is it important?

 Understanding issues of intellectual property will be useful in this unit, likely other areas of your studies, your career, and life.
 It is directly relevant to learning outcome 4, and indirectly relevant to all learning outcomes.
 If you’re interested in a career involving communication e.g. Journalism, marketing, PR, social media, technology, science communication, writing, and many, many more, this skill will be very handy.
 Many people learn this on the job, but having an awareness before you graduate can be a big advantage.

 Because this is relevant to the learning outcomes of the course, you will be assessed on it.

-You may have had some feedback on this through digisoc1 to help you develop.
+You may receive some feedback on this through digisoc1 to help you develop.
 Building up your understanding in this area can help you to gain more from this course, and perform better in assessment.
-The main area where this is important is digisoc3.
+The is important for digisoc2 and more significantly for your final assessment digisoc3.